-The Codex Alimentarius - not a substitute for, or alternative to, referring to national legislation comparative record of the substantive similarities and differences between Codex Standards and corresponding national legislation.
-The Codex Standard will not normally deal with general matters of human, plant or animal health or with trademarks.
+The Codex Alimentarius - not a substitute for, or alternative to, referring to national legislation practice to take steps to obtain copies of relevant legislation and/or to obtain professional advice about compliance.
+The Codex Alimentarius is a comparative record of the substantive similarities and differences between Codex Standards and corresponding national legislation.
+The Codex Standard will not normally deal with general matters of human, plant or animal health or with trade marks.
 The language which is required on labels will be a matter for national legislation and so will import licences and other administrative procedures.

 4. Every country's laws and administrative procedures contain provisions which it is essential to understand and comply with.
-It is usually the practice to take steps to obtain copies of relevant legislation and/or to obtain professional advice about compliance.
-The Codex Alimentarius is a
+It is usually the